Richard Henriquez: Education

-Once Henriquez graduated from highschool, he immediately pursued his Bachelor of Architecture from the University of Manitoba in Canada from 1958–1964.
+Once Henriquez graduated from highschool, he immediately pursued his Bachelor of Architecture from the University of Manitoba in Canada from 1958 to 1964.

 The program was highly technical and even included four years of structural engineering in its curriculum.
 The school provided Henriquez with a strong technical base and taught him the construction and how to build buildings, but all his work was still constrained to reality and any superfluous work was considered illegitimate.

 Upon graduation, Henriquez returned to Jamaica to work for McMorris Sibley Robinson Architects.
 It was here where he took on over a dozen projects including corporate, cultural and domestic projects.
 Many of these residential projects, were situated on hilltop sites or steep slopes, giving Henriquez experience later in his life when he designs for Vancouver's hilly topography.

 Henriquez eventually attended MIT (Massachusetts Institute of Technology) to complete his master's degree.
 It was here that he developed his theoretical and philosophical views in architecture that would be the basis of his work for years to come.

 For his final thesis project, Henriquez developed a conceptual scheme of a satellite town for 100,000 people near Germantown, Maryland.
 His project was an exploration of flexibility, adaptability, which Henriquez puts as “allowing them freedom to live as they choose and meaningful choice as to where and how they live”.
 Henriquez had always designed for, however it was in this project when he started to develop his philosophical stances in architecture.
 The project was deeply influenced by his supervisor, Lubicz-Nycz who believed that architecture is spiritual, where it must honor the past and carry its narrative, while allowing future growth.
 This narrative approach becomes and integral part of Henriquez's design process in his future works.